 Bermuda is one of those destinations that captures intrigue and brings up lots of questions.
 How does it compare to a more traditional trip to the Caribbean?
 What’s the weather like?
 Besides the beach, what else is there to do for families?
+Where exactly is Bermuda?
 And most importantly, does it match your vacation style?

-This island may seem like a traditional tropical vacation destination, but there are many factors and perks that separate Bermuda from its beach competitors.
+This island may seem like a traditional tropical vacation destination, but many factors and perks set Bermuda apart from its beach competitors to the south and west.

 Contrary to popular belief, Bermuda is not located in the Caribbean.
 It’s out on its own in the Atlantic, roughly parallel to South Carolina.
-It is a quick flight from most major East Coast airline hubs (about a 90-minute direct flight from New York City, for example), making it doable as a long weekend destination for those who don’t have a full week.
-And according to the CDC, Bermuda is not currently a risk zone for the Zika virus.
-Families will need passports to visit, though, as Bermuda is a British territory.
+It is a quick flight from most major East Coast airline hubs (about a 90-minute direct flight from New York City, for example), making it doable as a long weekend destination for those who don’t have a full week to spare.

 Bermuda does not allow tourists to rent cars and drive around the island (roads are narrow, and driving is done on the opposite side, like in the UK).
 Despite this travel restriction, Bermuda is still easy to explore, as it’s only 21 square miles or so.
 It is served by a safe and reliable bus and ferry network that families love.
-Hiring a driver is affordable — about $40 per hour — and larger resorts often have private boat service to shuttle guests around the island.
+Hiring a driver is affordable — about $50 per hour (for 1 to 4 people) — and larger resorts often have private boat service to shuttle guests around the island.
 Many tourists rent scooters, but this is not advisable when traveling with children.

-If you can only drag yourself away from your resort for one adventure while in Bermuda, make it an outing on a whaler boat.
-You can rent these independently and explore the island (and the smaller, uninhabited islands all around it) on your own, or splurge and hire a captain to take you around for a day.
+If you can only drag yourself away from your resort for one adventure while in Bermuda, make it an outing on a whaler boat (no, not for whaling, but a fiberglass motorboat known for its unsinkable construction and design used by fishermen and water enthusiasts).
+You can rent these independently and explore the island (and the smaller, uninhabited islands all around Bermuda) on your own, or splurge and hire a captain to take you around for a day.

 Bermuda packs more golf courses per capita than anywhere else on earth, so golfers of all ages are spoiled for choice with six world-renowned courses that have hosted countless famous golfers and professional tournaments.
 The oceanview holes are always a thrill.
-Wee golfers will enjoy the miniature course at the Royal Naval Dockyard; nearby is the family-friendly National Museum of Bermuda and Dolphin Quest.
-Do book ahead if a dolphin experience is on the family wish list, as it fills up.
+Younger golfers will enjoy the miniature course at the Royal Naval Dockyard; nearby is the family-friendly National Museum of Bermuda.

 If it seems as though UNESCO World Heritage sites are limited to places like Europe, the town of St. George in Bermuda defies this assumption.
 It was the first English town established in the New World, and its British influence is distinct.
 Fort Catherine, located in this part of the island, is another fun historical site for families.